kaycebasques/technicalwriting.dev/data/embeddings.rst

 `The Illustrated Word2vec`_ is a good way to start your journey down that rabbithole.

-:sup:`3` I borrowed this phrase from `Embeddings: What they are why they matter <https://simonwillison.net/2023/Oct/23/embeddings/>`_.
+:sup:`5` I borrowed this phrase from `Embeddings: What they are and why they matter <https://simonwillison.net/2023/Oct/23/embeddings/>`_.

 Comparing embeddings